dicekillsyou161/ebird_checklist_media/README.md

 EXIF get a "none available" note; audio/video assets show metadata and a link but no image.

-Compact flags trim the embed down — more c's, more cut.
+Compact flags trim the embed down; more c's, more cut.
 All three keep the photo, species (common + scientific name), the Macaulay Library link, the checklist link, and the current community rating: